EXXETA/wordpress-plugin-donations/wp/README.md

 This shortcode works in the same way as `wwf_donations_banner` does, except the *default* campaign is set to `protect_diversity_coin`.
 You can use the `campaign` argument, too.

-If no campaign is specified explicitly, the default one or the one defined in plugin's settings page will be used.
+If no campaign is specified explicitly, the default one or the one defined in the plugin's settings page will be used.

 ### Reports

 You can configure three different report interval modes: `weekly`, `monthly`, `quarterly`.

-Each report will be send by mail to an address you can view, but not change in plugin's backend section.
+Each report will be sent by mail to an address you can view, but not change in the plugin's backend section.

 Technically the report generation is a summation of plugin's donation products in completed or processed orders grouped by a donation campaign in a certain time range.